If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Unlike the Nintendo DSi, the 3DS keyboard has regional differences.

-• Japan/Korea/Taiwan/China all have the symbols and accents on the same section and Europe/USA have separated section for accents and symbols
+• Japan/Korea/Taiwan/China all have the symbols and accents on the same section and Europe/USA have a separate section for accents and symbols.

-• Japan and China have a 50-key japanese keyboard (and a button to toggle hiragana/katanaka)
+• Japan and China have a 50-key Japanese keyboard (and a button to toggle hiragana/katakana).

-• Japan is the only one region to have a space button on numpad
+• Japan is the only region to have a space button on the numpad.

-• Japan and China can type hiragana/katanaka using the qwerty keyboard
+• Japan and China can type hiragana/katakana using the QWERTY keyboard.

-• Korea, Taiwan and China doesn't have numpad
+• Korea, Taiwan and China don't have a numpad.

-• Russia is the only one language to have a extra Russian keyboard as a different section
+• Russia is the only language to have an extra Russian keyboard as a different section.

 Console Revisional Differences